 To reach the set up dialog, visit the

 https://your_server_domain/ghost in a web browser:

 From here, you can follow Ghost's workflow to set up an administrative account, after which you will have a fully working Ghost blog.
 You're ready to start working with Ghost.
-In addition, we recommend you follow our Initial Server Setup guide to give
+In addition, we recommend you follow our Initial Server Setup guide to create a

-sudo privileges to your user, lock down root login, and take other steps to make your VPS ready for production.
+sudo user, lock down root login, and take other steps to make your Droplet ready for production.

 DigitalOcean's Ghost one-click application makes helps you get started blogging with Ghost, and your Droplet is set up to make it as easy as possible to look after your blog in the long term.